 Scotland has its own laws governing ownership of land and property, one of which is Land and Building Transaction Tax (LBTT), Scotland’s equivalent to Stamp Duty Land Tax which is applicable in the rest of the UK.
 Please see below the current thresholds which are calculated cumulatively on a sliding scale:

 Above £325,000 to £750,000

 If you require a mortgage to purchase a property, it is helpful to acquire an ‘agreement in principle’ from your lender.
 This document will outline how much, in theory, a bank is willing to lend you and will help exponentially when you are submitting an offer on a property.

 In Scotland properties are also predominantly marketed with the sellers asking for ‘offers over’ a certain price, sometimes a property is advertised at a fixed price, usually in a bid for a fast agreement.
 In turn the seller is required to instruct a surveyor to publish a home report, with a valuation of the property and its condition, along with a property questionnaire and Energy Performance Certificate before marketing can take place.

-Garrington Property Finders offer expert advice on this which can make all the difference when trying to secure a property.
+Garrington Property Finders offer expert advice to those searching for and buying property in Scotland which can make all the difference when trying to secure a property.